 First Mate Andrew Brook took over the command, but the situation on Princess Augusta was desperate and offered faint hope of survival.
-As if the contaminated water wasn’t enough, Princess Augusta was now also pushed by severe storms and the few survivors had to struggle to remain alive while enduring extreme weather conditions.
-Food was running out and Brook had no choice than to charge passengers for the remaining rations.
+Food was running out, and Brook had no choice but to charge passengers for the remaining rations.
+As if the contaminated water wasn't enough, Princess Augusta was also pushed by severe storms, and the few survivors had to struggle to remain alive while enduring extreme weather conditions.

 Princess Augusta managed to stay afloat for three months.
-On December 27, 1738, during a snowstorm, Princess Augusta wrecked at Sandy Point on Block Island.
+Then, on December 27, 1738, Princess Augusta wrecked at Sandy Point on Block Island during a snowstorm.

 Were Residents Of Block Island Guilty Of A Crime?